claudiadwor/my-app/README.md

 Link to library docs: https://reactgrid.com/docs/4.0/1-getting-started/

 # Current issues
 Comments in code show issues I didn't have time to resolve.
+A lot of commented out code is left here because it can be added back piece by piece checking for errors.

 ### General React App README